Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

 ## Prerequisites

 - Ensure Docker is installed on your system.
-- The project uses Python 3.10 as specified in the Dockerfile.
+- The api uses Python 3.10 as specified in the Dockerfile.
 - Ensure that your terminal's directory is in the API folder

 ## Build and Run Instructions